 Raquel’s experience in and out of the classroom gives her a unique perspective on the importance of ensuring equitable access to educational materials and curriculum-aligned instruction, and her ultimate goal is to help librarians and educators ignite a newfound love for reading through the use of comic books, graphic novels, and manga.
 She has her Graduate degree in Education from Nova Southeastern University and her Undergraduate from Florida State University.
 (Go Noles!)

-Joshua Oiknine—VP of Engineering
+Joshua Oiknine—VP of Technology

 Joshua Oiknine